sim init

 .

 Start by obtaining the ABI for the contract you want to observe.
 The most common approach is to open the contract page on a blockchain explorer such as Etherscan, Basescan or Polygonscan and click the Contract tab.
 From there select Contract ABI and copy the full JSON blob to your clipboard.
+For the purposes of this guide we’ll trigger on the Ethereum USDC contract.

-Create a fresh file under abis/
+Create a fresh file underabis/

 and paste the JSON you copied earlier.
 The filename should match the contract you are tracking, e.g. abis/USDC.json